 If you’re claustrophobic or have bad knees, I would consider skipping this part.
 It gets narrower as you go down and the downward descent isn’t that easy on the legs!

 I bought a 70cl bottle of a pale brown North Korean whiskey for the equivalent of about $40AUD.
 After tasting it, it seems it is possibly made with mushrooms!
-I bought it as a novelty which is lucky considering it tastes terrible!
+I bought the whiskey as a novelty which is lucky considering it tastes absolutely terrible!

 Dorasan Train Station

 The last stop on my DMZ trip was to Dorasan Train Station, the station connecting Seoul to North Korea, China, Russia, and all the way across Europe.

 Currently it is not used to it’s full capacity (only one train leaves each day from Seoul to this station).
 The train station was completed in 2002 as a rather touching gesture of unity by the South Koreans.